 In the several weeks, I have been using it I haven’t noticed any difference in the quality or the texture of my hair (bear in mind that my hair is currently in pretty good shape and regularly treated with castor oil).
 It didn’t harm it in any way, it just didn’t do anything outstanding.

 However, my tiny bit of research showed that many of Heritage’s customers have seen the difference, especially with growing fuller eyebrows and replenishing their hair.

 What You Should Take Away From This Review

 When it comes to these review blog posts, I always try to leave you with some general conclusion while answering most of your questions.
 As castor oil is not only a beauty but also a health remedy, I wouldn’t want you to end up with something not worth your while.

 That is why I would like to sum up this Heritage castor oil review in a couple of points (and also give you that packaging-related tip).

-- If you’re not particularly happy about that slight scent, don’t worry: It wears off easily and it’s natural, all castor oil have this scent.
+- If you’re not particularly happy about that slight scent, don’t worry: It wears off easily and it’s natural, all castor oil has this scent.